pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 in_pool = Pool()
 ```

-In this example we'll take adventage of the previusly computed features.
+In this example we'll take adventage of the previusly computed features:

 ```python